nickloman/nickloman.github.com/_posts/2014-01-18-evomics-2014-metagenomics-three-hour-practical.md

 In this example, the clustering is performed with "average" linkage (default -m average), using "Bray-Curtis" distance for clades (default -d braycurtis) and "correlation" for samples (default -f correlation).

+###MEGAN with assembled data

+Get the assembly RMA file from here

+Steps to generate this:

 ##Advanced reference material